-The Bangladesh Integrated Food Policy Research Program (2016-2021) opens a new phase of addressing Bangladesh's food security.
-The program will combine policy research with capacity strengthening to tackle all four aspects of food security – availability, access, utilization, and stability – in a holistic and sustainable approach.
+The Integrated Food Policy and Research Program implemented by IFPRI led Joint Venture with Bangladesh Institute of Development Studies (BIDS) and University of Illinois at Urbana-Champaign combines policy research with capacity strengthening to tackle all four aspects of food security – availability, access, utilization, and stability – in a holistic and sustainable approach.
 The program’s cross-cutting research activities will focus on a full spectrum of food policy considerations – storage and transport, market and policy analysis, and capacity building and outreach.

 IFPRP Working Papers:

 003 Policy Consultation Meeting entitled "The Methods of Sampling for Private Sector Rice Stock Assessment And Per Capita Food Grain Consumption"

 002 In-Country Training Workshop on Concepts and Tools for Food Policy Analysis